tamtaasatiani/unity-inventory/README.md

 # Packages
 Unity packages used by the project
 - Screen Recorder by Unity Technologies Inc | Screenshot and clip recording
+- [UniTask](https://github.com/Cysharp/UniTask) by Cysharp Inc | Used by the Feedbacker

 # Assets
 Assets used by this project